Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Commercial galleries and accessible art

-Quebec City's commercial galleries play an essential complementary role: they allow collectors to acquire works and artists to sell their work.
-Some specialize in figurative or abstract painting, others in artistic photography, still others in sculpture or Indigenous art.
+Quebec's commercial galleries play an essential complementary role: they allow collectors to acquire works and artists to sell their work.
+Some specialize in figurative or abstract painting, others in artistic photography, and others in sculpture or Indigenous art.
 A lively and accessible local art market.

 MediumsPainting, photo, sculpture